 Nageshwar Temple is believed to be the first ever jyotirlinga of Lord Shiva on earth.
 It is impossible to overlook the beautiful 25-meter-tall Lord Shiva statue.
 The jyotirlinga of Nagnath is known as Nageshwar Mahadeva.
 A huge number of pilgrims visit this shrine to offer prayers to the almighty.
 It is believed that those who worship Nagnath or Nageshwar Mahadev (forms of Lord Shiva), become free from poison.
 The temple is located on an island on the coast of Saurashtra.

 13 .
 Ramanathaswamy Temple, Tamil Nadu

-Ramanasthaswamy Jyotorlinga is datable to a time way before 12th century, when it was expanded by the Pandya Dynasty.
+Ramanasthaswamy Jyotirlinga is datable to a time way before the 12th century when it was expanded by the Pandya Dynasty.
 Of all temples in India, Ramanathaswamy temple has the longest corridor.
 It is located on an island town, Rameshwaram, which is a holy site for not just the followers of Lord Shiva (Shaivites) but for the followers of Lord Vishnu (Vaishanavites) and followers of Panchayatna (Smarthas) too.

 [ Read more about Ramanasthaswamy Jyotorlinga ]

 The twelfth and last jyotirlinga of Lord Shiva is built upon a bed of rocks.
 The shikhara is five-tiered and the temple as a whole is 240×185 feet tall.
 Though the temple is dedicated to Lord Shiva, but sculptures and figurines of other gods and goddesses add a touch of beauty to it.
 The spring inside the temple is considered as a holy water.
 Ghushma a staunch follower of Lord Shiva found a treasure in a snake pit and used that money to renovate the temple and build a lake.